TechDufus/dotfiles/README.md

 This repo is heavily influenced by [ALT-F4-LLC](https://github.com/ALT-F4-LLC/dotfiles)'s repo.
 Go check it out!

 ## Goals

-Provide fully automated `Ubuntu|Arch` development environment that is easy to set up and maintain.
+Provide fully automated multiple-OS development environment that is easy to set up and maintain.

 ### Why Ansible?